 Florida’s off-season is in the summer, the Pacific Northwest’s off-season is in the winter, so on and so forth.
 For me, I travel during the ON-season because I save so much money on heating and cooling!

 Camping off-grid, aka boondocking is my NUMBER ONE favorite way of saving money while RVing.
 It’s the most freeing thing in the world!
-In fact, during our very first month of boondocking, we only paid $25 TOTAL for RV related expenses.
-And that was just so we could dump the tanks!
+In fact, during my very first month of boondocking, I only paid $25 TOTAL for RV related expenses.
+And that was just so I could dump the tanks!
 I probably could have found free or cheaper dumping somewhere, but this spot was most convenient.

 To be a successful boondocker there is a lot of preparation, but it pays off big time!
 Most RVs are already self-contained, which means you will already be able to boondock for 3-5 days at a time if you’re smart about conserving your resources.

-However, if you want to go all out like us, you’re going to need some additional equipment!
-We installed a solar power setup so we could keep our devices and RV batteries charged up indefinitely.
+However, if you want to go all out like I did, you’re going to need some additional equipment!
+I installed a solar power setup so I could keep my devices and RV batteries charged up indefinitely.
 This may sound intimidating, but I knew literally ZERO about batteries, solar power, and electricity but I set it all up myself with the help of YouTube and some RV Forums on Facebook.
 It’s not pretty, but it does the job and I did it myself!

-We also installed this Composting Toilet from Natures Head.
-It took us several months to save up for this baby, but it was worth it!
-We are now able to use our black tank to store extra gray water and we can go 2 weeks or longer without needing to dump.
+I also installed this Composting Toilet from Natures Head.
+It took me several months to save up for this baby, but it was worth it!
+I am now able to use our black tank to store extra gray water and I can go 2 weeks or longer without needing to dump the tanks.
 Also, I haven’t dumped or smelled raw sewage in almost a year.
 It’s incredible!
 Never going back.

 Whether at a campground or boondocking, camping longer in 1 place is going to save you money while RVing in multiple ways.